-Pet In formation

-Breeding and/or adoption records.

-Medical records.

-Care instructions.

-Designated guardian.

-Writin g

-Literary executor and contact information.

-Agent(s).

-Publicist(s).

-Service providers (artists, web hosting, marketing/advertising, etc.).

-Personal assistant and contact information.

-Literary agent and contact information.

-Map and/or location finder for published and unpublished work, and research notes.
-This

-can be as simple as "Look in the 'Fiction' folder on my laptop.
-My preferred versions are

-the ones with the latest date" or as complex as necessary.

-Inventory of published and unpublished work.
-Sample inventories can be found here .

-List of writing websites and passwords (may be folded into the Password list).

-Publisher(s).

-Contracts for published material.

-Contracts for publication services (e.g., editing, artwork, publication design, cover design, distribution).
-This should primarily be independently published work.

-Contracts for professional support (e.g., agent, PAs, public relations/marketing firms).

-Rights reversions.

-Contracts for in-process or completed work allowing for future deliverables or revisions.

-Photographs of permission letters or emails for publicity photos and any other images

-U published in your works for which you do not own the copyright.

-Stock photo information and license agreements, which primarily applies to stock photos

-U incorporated into cover art for independently contracted covers.

-Partnership agreements.

-Active Patreon or other crowdfunding sources and responsibilities.
+- Literary executor and contact information. - Agent(s). - Publicist(s). - Service providers (artists, web hosting, marketing/advertising, etc.). - Personal assistant and contact information. - Literary agent and contact information. - Map and/or location finder for published and unpublished work, and research notes.
+This can be as simple as "Look in the 'Fiction' folder on my laptop.
+My preferred versions are the ones with the latest date" or as complex as necessary. - Inventory of published and unpublished work.
+Sample inventories can be found here. - List of writing websites and passwords (may be folded into the Password list). - Publisher(s). - Contracts for published material. - Contracts for publication services (e.g., editing, artwork, publication design, cover design, distribution).
+This should primarily be independently published work. - Contracts for professional support (e.g., agent, PAs, public relations/marketing firms). - Rights reversions. - Contracts for in-process or completed work allowing for future deliverables or revisions. - Photographs of permission letters or emails for publicity photos and any other images published in your works for which you do not own the copyright. - Stock photo information and license agreements, which primarily applies to stock photos incorporated into cover art for independently contracted covers. - Partnership agreements. - Active Patreon or other crowdfunding sources and responsibilities.